Reynardine Home Jugs Home Contact Us

 With thanks to everyone who has contributed information, and particularly for images included above:

-Neville Barker; Jean Louise Brogden; James Butler (La Vintique Maison); Ken Carter; Joan Cowan; Howard Crane; Jessica Davies; Pamela Fields; the collection of Robert Griesbach; Helen Hallesey; Dick Henrywood; Leslie LeFevre-Stratton; Guy Loveday; Jim McAuliffe; Philip Mernick; Paul Miller; Nathalie O'Neill; Paul Rosenberg (Moorabool Antique Galleries); Patrick Rowe; Steve White (Penllyn Collectables); Sheila Wylie; Dreweatt-Neate, Newbury.
+Neville Barker; Lyn Breen (myoldchinavintage); Jean Louise Brogden; James Butler (La Vintique Maison); Ken Carter; Joan Cowan; Howard Crane; Jessica Davies; Pamela Fields; the collection of Robert Griesbach; Helen Hallesey; Dick Henrywood; Irene Keim; Leslie LeFevre-Stratton; Guy Loveday; Jim McAuliffe; Philip Mernick; Paul Miller; Paul Mooney; Nathalie O'Neill; Paul Rosenberg (Moorabool Antique Galleries); Patrick Rowe; Steve White (Penllyn Collectables); Sheila Wylie; Dreweatt-Neate, Newbury.

 Potential contributions to this page and The Transferware Recorder or the Recorder News would always be welcome.
 Please contact us.